Soccer positions explained

 Bundesliga archetype: Kingsley Coman

 Few players represent wing play better than Bayern's flying Frenchman Kingsley Coman.
-With a top speed of 22.16 mph - one of the fastest ever seen in the Bundesliga - he has the speed to beat his man on the outside before whipping in a cross, but can also play on the opposite flank and cut inside on his stronger right foot, story told by 63 goals and 66 assists in his Bayern career to date.
+With a top speed of 22.16 mph - one of the fastest ever seen in the Bundesliga - he has the speed to beat his man on the outside before whipping in a cross, but can also play on the opposite flank and cut inside on his stronger right foot, story told by 68 goals and almost as many assists in his Bayern career to date.

-Coman has won a league title in each of his 11 seasons as a professional: two with Paris Saint-Germain, one with Juventus and now eight on the bounce with Bayern, and came back to haunt PSG in the 2020 UEFA Champions League final, drifting in behind his marker from the left to meet Joshua Kimmich's cross from the right and head home a famous winner.
+Coman won a league title in each of his first 11 seasons as a professional: two with Paris Saint-Germain, one with Juventus and then eight on the bounce with Bayern, and came back to haunt PSG in the 2020 Champions League final, drifting in behind his marker from the left to meet Joshua Kimmich's cross from the right and head home a famous winner.

 Kingsley Coman heads homne a famous winner for Bayern against PSG in the 2020 UCL final.